Google Maps Street View – Exploring and Revealing the World.

 Google Maps Street View Sparks Privacy Concerns:

-Though this 360-degree virtual reality technology is being deployed in India’s immediate neighbouring countries like Bangladesh and Sri Lanka and the other nations including Japan, the search giant is facing strict rejection in India due to security concerns.
+This 360-degree virtual reality technology is being deployed in India’s immediate neighbouring countries like Bangladesh and Sri Lanka and the other nations including Japan.
+However, the search giant is facing strict rejection in India due to security concerns.

 Despite the fact that Google automatically blurs faces, licence plates and other sensitive information, India’s security agencies reportedly objected to granting permission.

 This comes in the wake of terrorist attacks in Mumbai and more recently in Pathankot Military Airbase.
-The Defence Ministry is of the opinion that it is not possible to monitor the service once it is launched and would be detrimental to national security.
+The Defence Ministry is of the opinion that it is not possible to monitor the service once it is launched.
+Thus it feels, the service would be detrimental to national security.

 Is Freedom Ever Justified?